rargotte/readme-generator/README.md

-  # README-GENERATOR
+  # HERE GOES THE TITLE

   ## Description
-  Automatically creates a Readme File
+  Creates a Readme file automatcally

   ## Table of Contents
   1. [Installation](#Installation)